-Follow along with these simple steps to create your own picture of the view out your window, inspired by Vincent van Gogh's painting Rooftops in Paris.
+Follow these simple steps to create your own picture of the view out your window, inspired by Vincent van Gogh's painting Rooftops in Paris.

 To watch the video: Due to new e-privacy measures on our site, you'll need to click on the cookie symbol in the bottom-left corner of this page and tick the boxes to accept statistics and marketing cookies in order to watch the video embedded on this page.
 Alternatively, you can watch it on YouTube.

 Materials and instructions

 - Grey card e.g. a cereal box

 - A pencil

 - Colours!
 We used pastels, but you can use crayons, pencils, paints - whatever you like.

 - A view out a window!
 You can take a photo of it, or set yourself up to draw in front of it.